Providing Parental Leave Pay

-You don't have to provide Parental Leave Pay before you've received the funds from us.
-We'll transfer funds into your nominated bank account before your employee’s usual pay cycle cut off, normally 7 days before.
-You don’t need to open a separate bank account to receive Paid Parental Leave funds.
+You don't have to provide Parental Leave Pay before you get the funds from us.
+We'll transfer funds into your nominated bank account before your employee’s usual pay cycle cut off.
+This is normally 7 days before.
+You don’t need to open a separate bank account to get Paid Parental Leave funds.

-You’ll receive the funds in instalments, either fortnightly or 6-weekly.
+You’ll get the funds in instalments, either fortnightly or 6-weekly.
 We’ll send you a payment advice every time we deposit funds into your account.

-If you don’t think you have sufficient funds to provide your employee’s next payment on the day it’s due to be paid, call the Third Party Contact Centre.
+Call us if you don’t think you have enough to provide your employee’s next payment on the day it’s due.
+You should call the Third Party Contact Centre.

 Making payments to employees

 You must provide Parental Leave Pay to your employee according to their normal pay cycle.
 For example, if you usually pay them fortnightly in arrears, you must provide their Parental Leave Pay fortnightly in arrears.
 You can’t provide it in 1 lump sum and your employee can’t take it at half pay.

 From 1 July 2020, the rate of Parental Leave Pay is $753.90 per week, before tax.